MichaelLarocca/blog-michael-jude-larocca/posts/2022/02-22/ShashiLo.md

 **Proper balance in sections**

-Shashi tells us he sees web pages with a div at the top with a 20-pixel margin, but there is a 100-pixel margin at the bottom of the div.
+Another common mistake is an improper balance on items on a webpage.
+Shashi tells us he will come across a div with a 20-pixel margin on the top but a 100-pixel margin at the bottom of the div, causing a visually uncomfortable imbalance for users.

 ---